YaroslavNest/digit-recognizer-MNIST/README.md

 1. `pip install -r requirements.txt`
 2. Download `train.csv` / `test.csv` from the Kaggle competition and put them into `data/`
-3. Open the notebook in `notebooks/` or later run training scripts from `src/`
+3. Open any notebook in `notebooks/` to reproduce the experiments